RealOrangeOne/theorangeone.net/content/posts/how-to-store-passwords.md

 ### Why not?

-Key derivation is designed to be slow - Not critically slow, but slow enough.
+Key derivation is designed to be slow; Not critically slow, but slow enough.
 This can add a considerable overhead to any bulk tasks involving passwords.
 With that said, this is a good thing, and shouldn't be changed or avoided.
 If you're creating a lot of users during tests, you may get quite a performance improvement by weakening your hashing during tests.
 I've seen improvements of nearly 30% using just this.

 ## Comparison timing

 Once a user has logged in, you've hashed their password using only the best practices, you've pulled what their password should be from the database, it's time to compare them.
 They're both strings, so `==` should work, right?
-Well yes, but actually no. Comparing strings is incredibly well optimised, for good reason!
+Well yes, but actually no. Comparing strings is incredibly well optimized, for good reason!
 Lots of fundamental parts of programming depend on strings being compared as quickly as possible.
-However when it comes to security, this isn't necessarily what we want.
+However, when it comes to security, this isn't necessarily what we want.

 Many methods of string comparison have a number of cases to short circuit, and run faster than a regular character-by-character comparison.
-Even then when running a character-by-character comparison, it's good practice to abort as soon as you've got one character which doesn't match.
+Even then when running a character-by-character comparison, it is good practice to abort as soon as you've got one character which doesn't match.
 When comparing hashes, these short circuits are counter-productive.
 By accurately measuring how long the system takes to check your password, you can gain insight about what the true hashes value is, and therefore begin to crack it.
 This is known as a [timing attack](https://en.wikipedia.org/wiki/Timing_attack).

 Any time you're comparing values in a secure context, you should a constant-time algorithm.
-The time required for these is always relative to the length of the values, and doesn't short circuit.
+The time required is relative to the length of the values, and doesn't short circuit.
 For example, like the following Python:

 ```python
 def constant_time_compare(val1, val2):